“A story about going through the second window to arrive at that point where one can take responsibility for one’s place in speech and (…) life.”

 Still the Water is a documentary-like slice of life narrative of two teenagers, set against the backdrop of the rhythm of nature and the daily life of the islanders.
 A story that’s ultimately all about going through a second window to arrive at a point where one can take responsibility for one’s place in speech and thus life.

 The narrative boasts a peculiar way of bringing speech into existence; it’s not that Still the Water features a lack of speech.
 But it features, for the most part, speech without any effect, ultimately giving prominence to the speech that does reverberates subjectively.
-Given the masterly precision and thoughtfulness that went into framing each shot and into framing the formative story of Kaito and Kyoko, it’s all the more sad to see the narrative lack any real emotional repercussions for the viewer, what concerns Kaito’s side of the story.
+Given the masterly precision and thoughtfulness that went into framing each shot and into framing the formative story of Kaito and Kyoko, it’s all the more sad to see the narrative – Kaito’s side of the narrative – lack any real emotional repercussions for the viewer.
 Emotionality for the viewer is only found at Kyoko’s side and in the way she has to deal with the imminent death of her mother.

 But don’t let this lack in emotionality withhold you from watching this movie; Still the Water remains by way of its narrative purpose and the way the narrative is grounded in the rhythm of the nature and island life, a movie worth watching.